MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/plan-designer.md

       :::image type="content" source="media/plan-designer/pd-8-show-detailed-data.png" alt-text="Screenshot of the proposed data tables in the Plan Designer.":::

-1. **Show details**, opens the data workspace, where you can view the complete Entity Relationship Diagram (ERD) containing all the generated tables.
-These Dataverse tables come with pre-defined columns and sample data.
+1. **Show details** opens the data workspace, where you can view the complete Entity Relationship Diagram (ERD) containing all the generated tables.
+These Dataverse tables come with predefined columns and sample data.
 To see the specific details of a table, select **View data**.

       :::image type="content" source="media/plan-designer/pd-9-view-data.png" alt-text="Screenshot of the data workspace showing the ERD.":::